 You could also check with a nutritionist to see what will support your health goals long term if that is an option.

 I don’t know about you, but I feel soooooooo much better after taking a shower.
 And there is nothing so fundamental to our welbeing as feeling clean!
 But many of us go days or even weeks without showering, I hate to admit it but by the point where I have first identified my burnout starting to creep up on me I likely hadn’t showered in 3 weeks.
 And I was using baby wipes to keep the smell down.
 (Yes it felt gross)

 If you find yourself relying on deodorant, body spray, and a ponytail to get through yet another day put the baby down in a safe spot and GO TAKE A SHOWER!
 I know I needed one days ago when my husband comes home and has a bath and the only thing I can think about it how jealous of him I am.
 Believe me, a regular shower will help, heck strap that kiddo into a bouncy chair or swing and bring it with you into the bathroom if you have to but get yourself clean.
 You will feel better.

 I personally have some serious foot rot if I don’t take care of my feet.
 Like I mean horrible smell.
 So when kiddo takes a bath Mommy soaks her feet in the water at one end of the tub while kiddo gets scrubbed.
-Then feet get dried and a pumace stone applied viggorously while kiddo plays in the water under my watchful eye.
-Kiddo loves this as he gets tones of fun in the water, and Daddy approves since he never has to smell stinky Mommy feet.
+Then feet get dried and a pumice stone applied vigorously while kiddo plays in the water under my watchful eye.
+Kiddo loves this as he gets tons of fun in the water, and Daddy approves since he never has to smell stinky Mommy feet.
 It’s tricks like this that you can look for in your day to help you feel clean and cared for more often is the big point here.